stjude/seaseq/dnanexus/stjude_seaseq/Readme.md

 <!-- dx-header -->
-# Build SEAseq workflow (DNAnexus Platform App)
+# Run St. Jude SEAseq workflow (DNAnexus Platform App)

-Wrapper application to build the SEAseq workflow to a user project
+Run the SEAseq workflow

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see